Quickstart: Set up a dev environment

 The Microsoft identity platform allows developers to build apps targeting a wide variety of custom Microsoft 365 environments and identities.
 To get started using Microsoft identity platform, you will access to an environment, also called an Azure AD tenant, that can register and manage apps, have access to Microsoft 365 data, and deploy custom Conditional Access and tenant restrictions.

-In Azure Active Directory (Azure AD), a tenant is representative of an organization.
-It is a dedicated instance of the Azure AD service that an organization receives and owns when it creates a relationship with Microsoft, such as by signing up for a Microsoft cloud service like Azure, Microsoft Intune, or Office 365.
-Each Azure AD tenant is distinct and separate from other Azure AD tenants.
+A tenant is representation of an organization.
+It's a dedicated instance of Azure AD that an organization or app developer receives when the organization or app developer creates a relationship with Microsoft-- like signing up for Azure, Microsoft Intune, or Microsoft 365.

-Use an existing Azure AD tenant
+Use an existing tenant

 Create a new Azure AD tenant

 If you don't already have an Azure AD tenant or want to create a new one for development, follow the directory creation experience.
 You will have to provide the following info to create your new tenant:

 - Initial domain - this will be part of *.onmicrosoft.com.
 You can customize the domain more later.